 Want to learn more about what it’s like to be in a writing group?
 Read the Duke Today story From Brain to Paper about a writing feedback group and Scholarly Writing Hacks: 5 Lessons I Learned Writing Every Day in June about an online accountability group.

-FIELD U (Faculty in Experiential Learning@Duke U).
+Writing Exchange Group: FIELD U (Faculty in Experiential Learning@Duke U).
 Civic Engagement scholarship discussion group.
 Group meets two-three times each semester to discuss writing projects, publishing outlets, and current issues in the field.
-Some members also form writing groups that meet throughout the semester.
-Contact faculty leaders firstname.lastname@example.org or email@example.com for more information.
+Contact email@example.com or firstname.lastname@example.org for more information.
 Cosponsored by Duke Service-Learning and the Forum for Scholars and Publics.

 Contact Jennifer Ahern-Dodson (email@example.com) to discuss organizing a writing group, workshop, or retreat for your department, school, or programs.